peteroupc/numbers-java/api/com.upokecenter.numbers.EDecimal.md

 ### Reduce
     public EDecimal Reduce​(EContext ctx)
-Returns an object with the same numerical value as this one but with trailing zeros removed from its mantissa (significand).
+Returns an object with the same numerical value as this one but with trailing zeros removed from its significand.
 For example, 1.00 becomes 1. <p>If this object's value is 0, changes the exponent to 0.</p>

 **Parameters:**